Seva Study Program

 - Partial scholarships available on case-by-case basis

-- Four to six hours a day of service
+- Four hours of service per day

 - Daily guidance by teacher